 Dr. Dayna Lee-Baggley

-Evidence-based Skills to Improve Adherence, Mental Health and Quality of Life for Clients with Chronic Illness
+Supporting Clients with Chronic Illness: Evidence-based Practices to Improve Adherence, Mental Health and Quality of Life

 9:00am – 4:00pm EST

 Interactive Online Workshop